amirhessam88/amirhessam88.github.io/README.md

-# My Data Science Website using Jekyll
+# My Data Science Blog using Jekyll
 # https://amirhessam88.github.io/

 ## Please cite the following paper in case you use any content of this repo.